 Lakers vs. Rockets odds, prediction, time: 2026 NBA playoff picks, Game 4 best bets by proven model

 The Los Angeles Lakers will aim to sweep the Houston Rockets when the two meet on Sunday in Game 4 of their first-round series in the NBA playoffs 2026.
 Los Angeles (53-29) took a 3-0 series lead with a comeback 112-108 overtime victory on Friday, and no team in NBA postseason history has ever blown a 3-0 series lead.
-Houston (52-30) hopes to have Kevin Durant (questionable, ankle) back after he missed both Game 1 and Game 3.
-Luka Doncic (hamstring) remains out for L.A., while Austin Reaves (oblique) is listed as questionable.
+Houston (52-30) remains without Kevin Durant (ankle), while the Lakers are still without Luka Doncic (hamstring).
+Meanwhile, Austin Reaves (oblique) is listed as questionable.

 Tipoff is at 9:30 p.m.
 ET at the Toyota Center in Houston.
 L.A. has now won seven straight playoff games over Houston.
-The latest Rockets vs. Lakers odds from FanDuel Sportsbook have Houston as a 4.5-point favorite, while the over/under for total points scored is 207.5.
+The latest Rockets vs. Lakers odds from FanDuel Sportsbook have Houston as a 2.5-point favorite, while the over/under for total points scored is 205.5.
 Before making any Lakers vs. Rockets picks, check out the Rockets vs. Lakers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.